 The City of Flagstaff is part of a consortium, the Northern Arizona Public Employees Benefit Trust (NAPEBT), which was formed to provide comprehensive and cost-effective benefits to employees of the City of Flagstaff, Coconino County, Coconino County Community College, Flagstaff Unified School District, Mountain Line, KVID, and Coconino County Accommodation School by combining resources and leveraging buying power.
 The result is a better benefits package than any of the employers could offer individually, which keeps benefits costs down for employees.

-No city employee may remain as a dependent under another NAPEBT employer's benefits, with the exception of a dependent child under the age of 26 per the ACA.
-This includes all benefits.
+No city employee may remain as a spouse/dependent under another NAPEBT employer's benefits.
+Each city employee must have their own employee benefits even if their spouse or dependent also works for the city.
+The only exception is a dependent child under the age of 26 per the Affordable Care Act.
+This applies to all benefits.

 Online Benefits Center - Employee Benefit Website